viamrobotics/docs/docs/get-started/try-viam/try-viam-tutorial.md

 ![The gamepad configuration panel.
 No attributes are configured.](get-started/try-viam/try-viam/gamepad-config.png)

-If you connect a generic gamepad controller to your computer, you can use it to control your robot.
+If you connect a generic gamepad controller to your computer, you can use it to control your machine.

 If you are configuring your own robot, be aware that using the gamepad requires a service.
 To see how the service is configured, navigate to the **Services** section under the **Config** tab.